This page describes best practices around preparing your data, evaluating your models, and improving model performance.

 Testing your model

-AutoML Video Classification uses 30% of your data automatically—or, if you chose your data split yourself, whatever percentage you opted to use—to test the model.
-The Evaluate tab in the AutoML Video Classification UI tells you how the model did on that test data.
+AutoML Video uses 30% of your data automatically—or, if you chose your data split yourself, whatever percentage you opted to use—to test the model.
+The Evaluate tab in the AutoML Video UI tells you how the model did on that test data.
 But just in case you want to sanity-check your model, there are a few ways to do it.
 One way is to provide a CSV file with video data for testing in the "Test & Use" tab, and look at the labels the model predicts for the videos.
 Hopefully, this matches your expectations.

 You can adjust the threshold for the predictions visualization and as well to look the predictions at 3 temporal scales: 1 second intervals, video camera shots after automated shot boundary detection, and entire video segments.